 Finding His Place in Healthcare

-Shortly before finishing his UW HIMT degree in 2017, Justin received a job offer as an HIM Analyst at UW Health.
+Shortly before becoming a UW HIMT graduate in 2017, Justin received a job offer as an HIM Analyst at UW Health.
 Later, in October 2018, he took the position of Supervisory Health System Specialist-Veteran Experience Officer at the U.S. Department of Veterans Affairs located in Madison, Wisconsin.
 He currently oversees the Patient Advocate team and runs the patient experience aspect of healthcare for the William S. Middleton Memorial Veterans Hospital and affiliated regional clinics.
 Additionally, Justin sat for and passed the Registered Health and Information Administrator (RHIA) credential exam on his first attempt despite having a limited healthcare background.

 You could say that Justin has successfully reached his goal.
 Today, he is able to spend more time with his family, and instead of finding solutions in the retail setting, his knack for problem solving benefits the quality of patients’ lives.

 “A clinician can bring in his or her medical background,” Justin said.
 “But, I believe I can bring in that extra health information approach to the top to be able to make changes in the healthcare system that makes our world better.”

 Even though his only previous work in healthcare was being a patient himself, Justin is confident that the UW HIMT program will help him stand shoulder to shoulder with colleagues in the VA system as a unified force that positively transforms future care.
 He believes diversity in educational and career backgrounds brings different—and needed—ideas to the fore.

 “The sky’s the limit once you get through the programs,” Justin said.
 “And what you will learn, who you will learn it from, and who you will learn it with, will leave a lasting impact on your life and your career.”

 UW Health Information Management & Technology is a collaboration of UW System campuses.
-Justin earned his degree from UW-Green Bay.
+UW HIMT graduate Justin earned his degree from UW-Green Bay.